-- You may find that bi-cast leather upholstery may have a strong chemical smell at first, which dissipates after a while.
+- You may find that bi-cast leather upholstery has a strong chemical smell at first which dissipates after a while.

 - Real leather never looks uniform, and there is a great amount of variation in the grain.
 Bi-cast leather resembles real leather at a glance, and you may find plenty of color choices, but the grain may appear to be too even.
 The same grain pattern is repeated over and over giving the surface a uniform appearance.